jantonelli111/jantonelli111.github.io/_pages/about.md

 ---

 I am an assistant professor in the Department of Statistics at the University of Florida.
 I completed my PhD in Biostatistics at Harvard University, where I also completed three years of postdoctoral training.
 I have a broad interest in statistics, but most of my research has centered around high-dimensional modeling, flexible Bayesian models, causal inference, and spatial statistics.
 I have applied my methodological research to a number of problems in environmental health and criminology.
 When I'm not doing statistics, I can be found on the rock wall or on the soccer field.

-I am hiring a postdoctoral fellow to work in causal inference methodology and environmental statistics.
-Email me at jantonelli@ufl.edu if interested!